 7. Install Hooks

 Add S-hooks in your kitchen cabinets to create a mini-hanging space for unused mugs and cups.
-You can also place them just below cabinets to hang from an easy-to-grab area (eg. breakfast station).

 8. Use A Cup Stand Holder For Daily Mugs